robertjskelton/robertjskelton.github.io/_posts/2018-08-10-matching-your-net-worth-with-your-lifetime-earnings.markdown

 ![Networth](/images/ss/pc.png)

-My current net worth is $254,500, which means I'm $2,805 BEHIND my Social Security reported income.
-However, I'm at a 98.9% ratio of net worth to lifetime income, which is pretty good at age 26.
+My current net worth is $254,500 (tracked with [Personal Capital](http://share.personalcapital.com/x/psOnBl)), which means I'm $2,805 BEHIND my Social Security reported income.
+However, I'm at a **98.9% ratio of net worth to lifetime income**, which is pretty good at age 26.
 The only reason my ratio is this high is because of my great single real estate purchase.
 I purchased a 4 bedroom single family home in May 2016 for $170K, which is my primary residence.
 I've had 2-3 roommates for the last few years which almost cover my mortgage, which was a 15 year mortgage with 20% down.
 The house has also appreciated to about $250K, thanks to a strong market and lots of sweat equity.

 ----

-So I'm doing pretty well at 98.9% of my lifetime earnings still attributed to me in assets, investments, or cash.
+So I'm doing pretty well at **98.9%** of my lifetime earnings still attributed to me in assets, investments, or cash.
 How are you doing?